nakshatrasinghh/ML-Docker/README.md

 ![](imgs/docker.png)

 Secondly, we copy the requirements.txt file in the root director, move to the root directory and pip install all the requirements.
-Finally, we execute python3 command along with the file we need to execute for tha application to run.
+Finally, we execute python3 command along with the file we need to execute for the application to run.

 ## Docker Commands